EzDzzIt/vsaarch64/README.md

 experimental void stranger port to Linux handhelds via PortMaster (testing on rg35xxh)
 https://portmaster.games/faq.html

-using utmtCE and gmloader-next
-supports v1.1.1 of the Steam version of the game, or v1.1.1 of the itch.io version (itch version is patched to be equivalent to the Steam version). <br />
+Currently only supports v1.1.1 of the Steam version of the game, or v1.1.1 of the itch.io version (itch version is patched to be equivalent to the Steam version). <br />

 ## *Instructions for Running*

 -Purchase game via https://store.steampowered.com/app/2121980/Void_Stranger/ <br />

+-If v1.1.1 is no longer the latest release, ensure you download that version by using:
+    steam://nav/console (in a browser)
+    download_depot 2121980 2121981 5296775019770307860 (enter in the Steam console)

 -Place game .png, .dat, .csv, and .win files in the "gamedata" folder. <br />